The future isn’t nuclear, but it isn’t nuclear-free either

 As the French president, Emmanuel Macron said last year, referring to the German phase-out: “I don’t idolise nuclear energy at all.
 But I think you have to pick your battle.
 My priority in France, Europe and internationally is CO2 emissions and (global) warming,”.

 Eventually we will have to fight the issues of nuclear too, but until then it is here and we should use it in the fight against the climate crisis.
+To read more about our work in in this area, please see our Energy page.

 - 230–250 years from all conventional sources and new, more efficient technologies can increase this number 50-fold.
 According to the IEAE (p526) and the NEA.